DmitriiNabok/QuantumKernelSupportVectorMachine/README.md

 3. Quantum kernel hyperparameter search with Scikit-Learn tools (`GridSearchCV`).
 4. Custom version of the Qiskit quantum kernel training algorithm (`QuantumKernelTraining`).
-5. Implementation of the projected quantum kernel technique (by Huang et al.
+5. Implementation of the projected quantum kernel (`ProjectedQuantumKernel`) technique (by [Huang et al. (2021)](https://www.nature.com/articles/s41467-021-22539-9))
-   (2021))
 6. Quantum kernel version of the support vector regression (`QKSVR`) (with the support of the quantum circuit hyperparameter search).
+7. Collection of results for QSVM on standard datasets.
+8. ... and more useful stuff.

 ## Theory